Parveshdhull/misc/JioFi/README.md

 # JioFi Battery Notifier

 This is a simple python script which checks JioFi battery every 2 Minutes and notifies if level is lower than desired level.
 This Script works on both Linux and Windows.
+If you want you can also include max desired level in script for notify on battery full.

 ## Python Version:
 Python 3